AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/authentication/index.md

 # Authentication

-Learn how to send requests to Firefly APIs
+Learn how to authenticate requests to Firefly APIs

 ## Overview